 Classic, Small frame 50cc or 125cc

 If you don’t mind using gears then it is pretty ok to drive a small frame in a city.
 I never have problems driving my V50 around the busiest part of town.
 I do feel I need to be more aware of the traffic considering I don’t have indicators or mirrors, but the gears don’t bother me much.
 Just make sure you are still allowed to drive a 2-stroke engine in the city.
-Many cities in Europe are starting to ban this type of engine since it emits gasses that are harmful.
+Many cities in Europe are starting to ban this type of engine since it emits harmful gasses.

 The V50 can go around 31mph-50km per hour.
 If you want something with more speed then you should go for a classic Primavera.
 It has a 125cc engine but the frame is just as compact as the V50.
 The Primavera ET3 is a great classic Vespa.
 If you can find one then you have a winner.
 A well-restored or maintained classic Primavera can be sold for around 5000 to 7000 pounds which is about 6800 to 9600 USD.
 I’ve even seen them online for 17000 pounds (23000USD).